 Ghee residue is the by-product of the ghee manufacturing process.
 It is partly burned (burnt), light brown to dark brown by color, and moist inside by texture.
 While manufacturing ghee, milk cream or butter solids appear in tiny particles called ghee residue.

-Try Milkio premium grass-fed ghee, prepared in New Zealand from local and imported ingredients.
-Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, or chemical preservatives.
+Try Milkio grass-fed ghee, manufactured by Milkio Foods, New Zealand using the finest ingredients, and traditional ghee-making process.
+Milkio grass-fed ghee is all-purpose and does not contain lactose, casein, and gluten.

-Milkio grass-fed ghee products are verified as non-GMO.
-Milkio Foods and the company runs Small-Batch Ghee Production.
-The ghee is all-natural and offers an intensely nutty, feel-good aroma, rich, creamy texture, and additive-free quality, making it a superfood for the kitchen.
+The ghee offers an intense nutty feel-good aroma, rich, creamy texture, and versatility, making it a superfood for the kitchen.

-Milkio Ghee is a gluten, lactose, casein, carb, sugar, and chemical-free product safe for consuming lactose intolerants and casein sensitives.
+Milkio Ghee is a carb & sugar-free product safe for consuming lactose intolerants and casein sensitives.
 It is keto and paleo diet-friendly.
-Milkio organic ghee products do not contain artificial color, flavor, or preservatives.

-Milkio grass-fed ghee, New Zealand, offers a high smoke point.
-It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 18 months from manufacturing.
-To buy Milkio ghee, you may order at the Milkio website.
+Milkio ghee offers a high smoke point.
+It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 18 months from the manufacturing date.
+To buy Milkio ghee, please check the Milkio website for product specifications, and/or sales assistance.